AlexaVanSchaardenburg/whats-cookin/README.md

 ## Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 We are building an interactive web application that allows users to peruse a selection of recipes, view the ingredients, cooking instructions, and total cost of ingredients for a particular recipe.
 From the recipe page, users can save their favorite recipes to a collection and remove them from the collection at the click of a button.
 Users can also search the full recipe list or their saved recipes by keywords included in the recipe name, or they can filter by tag.
+When viewing a recipe a user can also convert the total cost of the ingredients from USD to a variety of currencies.

 ## Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)